KaitaiD/FEM-beam-model-dynamic-analysis/README.md

 ![alt text](https://github.com/KaitaiD/FEM-beam-model-dynamic-analysis/blob/master/f3.jpg)

 In conclusion, the model is able to demonstrate the dynamic analysis of FE mesh given a certain force.
 Users feel free to change the size of the mesh and the position of the force and observe the change in the result.

+## Future tweaks
+This model is flexible in terms of the shape of the beams and the load point.
+The beam can be adjusted according to the needs of users, as well as the loading position.